facelessuser/coloraide/docs/src/markdown/interpolation.md

 ### Natural

-!!! success "Natural interpolation is registered in `Color` by Default"
+/// success | Natural interpolation is registered in `Color` by Default
+///

 ![Natural](images/natural-interpolation.png)